padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 The improved visualizer is here!
 In this repo will fix the bug, adding new features and more stuff to BeatDrop Music Visualizer.
+- This is a continued development because the original developer, Maxim Volskiy (@mvsoft74) has gone silent.

 Things fixed:
 * The y/n decision bug